 With an 18% rise in city construction accidents this year, lawmakers have recognized the concerns for worker safety and have mandated additional training for construction workers.

-Last October, Local Law 196 was signed into law, but now thirteen months now since it was passed, the city is doing a poor job of helping workers meet the requirements, undermining the very culture of safety the law was supposed to introduce.
+Local Law 196 was recently signed into law, but in the months now since it was passed, the city is doing a poor job of helping workers meet the requirements, undermining the very culture of safety the law was supposed to introduce.
 With more than a year to prepare, the Department of Buildings may have to push back the training deadline until June 2019, which leaves New York construction workers without potentially lifesaving safety skills for another six months.

 Although the increased safety training will, of course, take time and money it seems that the consideration of increased safety at dangerous construction sites should come before administration.
 In other words, safety before profits.
 According to the Mayor’s Management Report, which counts both small workplace accidents like a finger laceration, as well as fatalities, two injuries happen on New York City construction sites every day – 744 were recorded in fiscal 2017-2018, a significant increase from the212 reported injuries during the first year of Mayor Bill de Blasio’s term.
 This means during a six-month training delay, data would suggest over 300 additional injuries will be suffered on construction sites throughout New York.

 At this time of year when we take time to relax and spend time for our families, we are reminded of the individuals and families that have been affected by construction accidents in the past year.
 Our firm has successfully litigated many cases involving construction workers in claims involving scaffold accidents, ladder accident and accidents that have occurred in all aspects of the job at construction sites.